Dimension-Dependent Asymptotic Dynamics for Mean Curvature Flow with Robin Boundary Conditions: Asymptotic Behaviour I: The Limits of and

+In this part we will use the zero number argument to show that $u_r(r,t)$ will be positive (even larger) for large $t$, though $u'_0(r)$ is not necessarily to be so.

-By a translating solution we mean a solution of the equation in \eqref{P} with the form $\varphi(r)+ct$.
-It was shown in Lou and Yuan \cite{LY} that, for any $c>0$, the equation in \eqref{P} has such a solution $\varphi_c(r)+ct$ with
+In order to construct suitable functions to compare with $u$, we first prepare some auxiliary functions.
+It was shown in Lou and Yuan \cite{LY} that, for any $k>0$, the equation in \eqref{P} has a translating solution $u= \varphi(r,k)+kt$ with

 and